BawdyAnarchist/quBSD/Future_Development.md

 ##### VIRTUAL MACHINE INTEGRATION

-bhyve -p <specific CPUs> should probably be integrated

 reclone_zroot
 	- VMs are causing +%s dated snapshots to linger the VM startup script should be a .dot-qb-script (hidden).